Stratasys Ltd. (SSYS) Stock Price and Analyst Predictions - News Heater

 SSYS) stock’s latest price update

-Stratasys Ltd. (NASDAQ: SSYS)’s stock price has plunge by -0.48relation to previous closing price of 14.50.
-Nevertheless, the company has seen a -0.76% plunge in its stock price over the last five trading sessions.
+Stratasys Ltd. (NASDAQ: SSYS)’s stock price has plunge by 2.43relation to previous closing price of 14.01.
+Nevertheless, the company has seen a -0.55% plunge in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-08-10 that Stratasys’ (SSYS) second-quarter top line is negatively impacted by divestitures and unfavorable currency exchange rates.
 However, the company’s cost-control initiatives boost profitability.

 SSYS’s Market Performance